-Parents in these grades have the additional option of utilizing the drop-off zone at the North Entrance of the school building.
+Students and family member (s) are welcome to walk their students to the classroom door each morning.
+They also have the option of utilizing the drop-off zone at the North Entrance of the school building.
 Cars should enter from 23rd Street (heading north on Eveningside Drive) and proceed to the drop-off area near the Eagle Foyer (the north entrance).
 Please drop off in the coned area of the street.
+We ask that drivers pull forward completely before unloading.
 There will be safety monitors to assist children as they get out of your car.